|

 Day/Swing Trading

-Level II Quotes: Available on Trader Workstation.
+Level II Quotes: Available only on Trader Workstation.

 Winner: Interactive Brokers